hnikoloski/wp-seo-analyzer/README.md

 - 🎯 Precise keyword density analysis
 - 🔄 Real-time content processing
 - 📚 Support for all public post types
+- 🔗 Available as both a Gutenberg block and a shortcode

 ### 🎨 Modern User Interface
 - ⚡️ Lightning-fast, responsive design